 How to Get a Document Authenticated

 When it comes to notarizing a document from one country that will be used in another country, most of the time you’re going to be “Authenticating” your document.
-There are two types of Authentication:
+However, there are two types of Authentication:

 - Apostille: An Apostille is a type of authentication that is recognized by all countries that are participating in the Hague Convention.
 Unfortunately, this isn’t China.

-- Legalization: If you need a document to cross state lines and be used in a country that is not a participant of the Hague Convention (such as China), you’ll need a legalization.
+- Legalization: If you need a document to cross state lines or be used in a country that is not a participant of the Hague Convention (such as China), you’ll need what is known as a legalization.

 This is IMPORTANT: If your spouse or children are going to be joining you in China as dependents on your visa, then China will require an authenticated marriage certificate and birth certificates to prove that they are, in fact, your wife and children.
-If you don’t arrive in China with these documents authenticated, I can tell you from experience that it is a pain to do it while in China.
+If you don’t arrive in China with these documents authenticated, I can tell you from experience that it is a pain (not to mention expensive) to do this process while in China.

 So what does the authentication process entail?
 Let’s take my marriage certificate as an example.

 - Step 1: The document must first be authenticated by the Secretary of State where the document originated.
-So if you were married in Oklahoma, the Oklahoma Secretary of State will need to authenticate it.
+So if you were married in Texas, the Texas Secretary of State will need to authenticate it.
+The authenticated document is usually returned with a letter stapled to the front.
+DO NOT REMOVE this staple or the authentication is voided.

 - Step 2: Submit the authenticated document to a Chinese embassy in the US for authentication.
-They will return the document with a special stamp/sticker.
+They will return the document with a special stamp/sticker on the back that looks something like this:

 Of course, as with any government bureaucracy, the whole process is a huge hassle.
 That’s why I always recommend people use a service to get everything done for you.
 There are a number of companies that help with document authentications.
 When I used one, I sent them the document I needed and a couple weeks later the authenticated version was ready for me to use.